NHirose/learning-language-navigation/README.md

 ### Software Setup
 #### Loading the model weights

 Save the model weights *.pth file in `learning-language-navigation/deployment/model_weights` folder.
 Our model's weights are in [this link](https://drive.google.com/drive/folders/19yJcSJvGmpGlo0X-0owQKrrkPFmPKVt8?usp=sharing).
-In addition, we need the original ViNT policy for the long-distance navigation.
-The ViNT's weights are in [this link](https://drive.google.com/drive/folders/1a9yWR2iooXFAqjQHetz263--4_2FFggg).
+In addition, if you want to control the robot toward the far target object, which is not seen from the initial robot location, please download the original ViNT's weights in [this link](https://drive.google.com/drive/folders/1a9yWR2iooXFAqjQHetz263--4_2FFggg) to navigate the robot with the topological memory.

 #### Last-mile Navigation